 Nuclear weapons

 My goal was neither to directly criticize nor glorify.
 My objective was to reveal the tangible reality of the huge nuclear arsenal, something that exists for most of us only as a powerful concept in our collective consciousness.
-Psychiatrist Robert J. Lifton writes in his 1986 essay "Examining the Real: Beyond the Nuclear `End'":
+Psychiatrist Robert J. Lifton wrote in his 1986 essay "Examining the Real: Beyond the Nuclear `End'":

 "Given the temptation of despair, our need can be simply stated: We must confront the image that haunts us, making use of whatever models we can locate.
 Only then can we achieve those changes in consciousness that must accompany (if not precede) changes in public policy on behalf of a human future.
 We must look into the abyss in order to be able to see beyond it [emphasis mine]."